oi-analytics/vietnam-transport/docs/results.rst

             - edge_id - String name or list of failed edges
             - no_access - Boolean 1 (no reroutng) or 0 (rerouting)
             - min/max_tr_loss - Float values of change in rerouting cost
-            - min/max_tons - Float values of total daily tonnages affted by disrupted edge
+            - min/max_tons - Float values of total daily tonnages affected by disrupted edge

         - National-scale shapefile min-max combined scenarios
             - edge_id - String name or list of failed edges